 Erin started in the PCP Summer Theater program at the age of 10.
 After graduating from Portland High School, she embarked on her collegiate journey and took a break from acting.
-Being a Surgical Services nurse for the past 20 years has left her little time to pursue her acting passions, but now that she’s teaching for the nursing programs at Michigan State University, Grand Valley University and Montcalm Community College her schedule is more amenable to practices.
+Being a Surgical Services nurse for the past 20 years has left her little time to pursue her acting passions, but now that she’s teaching for the nursing programs at Michigan State University and Grand Valley University her schedule is more amenable to practices.
 She has had roles in two PCP productions- most recently as John Dickinson in “1776”.
 She and her husband live in Carson City with their two dogs and cat and is happy to be back in the PCP family.

 Jessica is a new addition to the PCP family, having joined in 2021, but she already can’t imagine a better place to be!
-She has performed in three PCP productions so far, and assistant directed for the Spring 2022 production of Clue.
+She has performed in three PCP productions so far, and served as assistant director for the Spring 2022 production of Clue.

-Mattie and her husband, Jeff, are 20-year residents of the City of Portland and have both been active participants with the Portland Civic Players, as both actors and volunteers since 2003.
+Mattie and her husband, Jeff, are 20+-year residents of the City of Portland and have both been active participants with the Portland Civic Players, as both actors and volunteers since 2003.
 Mattie has served on the Board since 2003 as Vice President, Secretary, and is a current trustee.
 She has served as a director and choreographer for multiple productions.
-Notable roles are Miss Hannigan in Annie, Ursula in The Little Mermaid and recently directing Oliver!.
+Notable roles are Miss Hannigan in Annie, Ursula in The Little Mermaid and directing Oliver and the Wizard of Oz!.
 Mattie and Jeff’s 5 children have been active participants in the Portland Civic Players Summer Youth Theater Program and have acted in and volunteered for numerous adult-led productions and fundraising events for the group as well.